What is Child Sponsorship?

 “I believe you are a very kind person.
 I wish you good health,” says Pek in gratitude to his sponsor.

 These are just a few of the miracles taking place every day, all possible because there are people who care.
-Won’t you be a child’s miracle today?
+Won’t you start this journey today?

 Be a Child Sponsor